加拿大即將通過條約保護原住民遺址

 "We wanted to be more proactive about taking these things into account when we do

 land-use planning," said Linda Adams, chief executive officer at the Islands Trust.
+"This isn't

 just about traditional archeology sites," she said.
 "We are looking at ways of protecting other